BUSINESS ENERGY

 If your business is moving into new premises, follow these steps:

-- Submit proof of tenancy change: This typically involves sharing a fully signed and dated lease agreement.
+3. Submit proof of tenancy change: This involves sharing a fully signed and dated lease agreement, typically a signed lease or tenancy agreement, Land Registry document, or property sales agreement.

 When moving premises, you also need to consider the following:

-- Suppliers only process a COT when a business physically relocates to a new property.
-Changes to a business name or legal entity do not qualify as a COT.
+• Suppliers only process a COT when a business physically relocates to a new property.
+Changes to a business name or legal entity don't qualify as a COT.

-- If your business undergoes a name or entity change, your current energy contract will remain in place, with updates applied to reflect the new details until the contract’s end date.
+• If your business undergoes a name or entity change, your current energy contract will stay in place, with updates applied to reflect the new details until the contract’s end date.

 Start your move on the right foot by staying informed and ensuring all the necessary steps are taken for a seamless energy transition.